Copenhagen Parks and Gardens: Top 10 Places to Relax

 Explore Østre Anlæg The Park Behind SMK

-Østre Anlæg is a hilly park on land that was Copenhagens ramparts.
+Østre Anlæg is a hilly park on land that was once Copenhagens ramparts.
 Sculptures and monuments are dotted around the park, and it’s a pleasant, less-visited place to relax and enjoy nature.

 You can look out over one of Østre Anlæg lakes from the National Art Gallery (Statens Museum For Kunst), and on the other side of the park, you’ll find The Hirschsprung Collection.